munificent/game-programming-patterns/book/observer.markdown

 But, now that you've seen how the pattern is actually implemented, you know that isn't the case.
 Sending a notification is simply walking a list and calling some virtual methods.
-Granted, it's a *bit* slower than a statically dispatched method, but that cost is negligible in all but the most performance-critical code.
+Granted, it's a *bit* slower than a statically dispatched call, but that cost is negligible in all but the most performance-critical code.

 I find this pattern fits best outside of hot code paths anyway, so you can